-“Washington is a state in the Pacific Northwest region of the United States located south of British Columbia, Canada, north of Oregon and west of Idaho.
-Washington was carved out of the western part of Washington Territory which had been ceded by Britain in 1846 by the Oregon Treaty as settlement of the Oregon Boundary Dispute.
-It was admitted to the Union as the forty-second state in 1889.
+The beautiful state of Washington is located in the Pacific Northwest region of the United States located south of British Columbia, Canada, north of Oregon and west of Idaho.
+The state was carved out of the western part of the Washington Territory which had been ceded by Britain in 1846 by the Oregon Treaty as settlement of the Oregon Boundary Dispute and was admitted to the Union as the forty-second state in 1889.

 Washington has a long history of both commercial and recreational fishing and continues to do so today.
 It is a popular angling destination.
 Picking out a Washington Fishing Charter or Washington Fishing Guide should help your odds of reeling in the prize-winner, and allow you to enjoy yourself on your angling excursion.

 Fishermen currently in or visiting the state of Washington have a clear advantage when it comes to angling.
 They get to use the rivers, streams and lakes within the area; but in addition, they get to enjoy deep-sea and coastal fishing thanks to the state’s proximity to the Pacific Ocean.